 Who Gambles on eSports?

 Now that we’ve got the basics covered, how do we use this information to expand our PPH business?
 Firstly, it’s important to understand that the average eSports bettor is from a very different demographic than the average sports bettor.
-With eSports being one of the biggest growing trends, a unique fan base comes along, which is probably new to sports betting.
+With eSports being one of the biggest growing industry trends, a unique fan base comes along, which is probably new to sports betting.

 First off, they are younger than the average sports bettor.
 This makes sense as people who are considered “gamers” tend to be millennials and younger.
 This is actually a fantastic advantage in that many of these “new bettors” have not yet made a commitment to a sportsbook and therefore are perfect targets for new clientele.